All Episodes

 There's help everywhere if you want it.

-And I really do hope that uh people will learn from you without having to have something that dramatic happen in their lives to cause them to finally wake up.
+And I really do hope that people will learn from you without having to have something that dramatic happen in their lives to cause them to finally wake up.

-If there are millions of people that can get off even hard drugs like heroin and meth and crack and these other drugs that are out there, uh opioids, people addicted to oxycontin, percocette, uh all these pain pills, Vicadin.
+Look, if one person can get off of alcohol, and there are millions of people that were alcoholics that no longer are, if there are millions of people that can get off even hard drugs like heroin and meth and crack and these other drugs that are out there, opioids, people addicted to OxyContin, Percocet, all these pain pills, Vicodin.

-You know, if if one person or you know, all these people can get off it, that means you can get off it and talk to the people that have been there, they can give you the most help.
+You know, if one person or, you know, all these people can get off it, that means you can get off it and talk to the people that have been there.

-And I'm kind of speaking through you, Patty, because I know that there are people, you know, that are trapped in this vicious cycle of addiction, and it never ends well.
+And I'm kind of speaking through you, Patty, because I know that there are people, you know, that are trapped in this vicious cycle of addiction and it never ends well.

 That's what you're describing.